jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 Ridiculous ideas can even arise [from misunderstanding](https://www.checkpoint.com/cyber-hub/cloud-security/devsecops/why-have-companies-been-so-slow-to-adopt-devsecops/) the DevSecOps practice, such as that this method leads to a greater number of security issues.
-What fails to be adequately seen is that existing issues are identified and reported in organizations *thanks* to this method, something that doesn't normally happen with a simple DevOps.
+What people is failing to see clearly is that existing issues are identified and reported in organizations *thanks* to this method, something that doesn't normally happen with a simple DevOps methodology.
 Many want to ignore that they are at risk.
 They simply close their eyes until the impact wakes them up.